Azakkizi/3d-Korku-Oyunu/README.md

 **🎬 Trailer Link:** [Watch the Trailer](https://youtu.be/3fqvRJCP1IA)

-**🎯 Purpose of Development:** This game has been developed as a part of a Computer Engineering graduation project.
+**🎯 Purpose of Development:** This game has been developed as a part of a Computer Engineering final project.

 📌 Please note that this repository only contains the source code.